Indianapolis Police Department: Rank structure

 There were five police districts, each led by a deputy chief.
 Deputy chiefs reported to assistant chiefs, assistant chiefs reported to the chief of police, and the chief of police was subject to the authority of the mayor.

 Police ranks

 Uniform

 The first officers for the department were identified only by a silver star.
 The police were put into uniforms in July 1862, consisting of a dark blue coat, light blue trousers with a cord along the seam, and a blue cap.

 Over the years the department's uniform underwent several changes.
 Prior to the merger in 2007, officers were required to maintain both summer and winter uniforms as well as authorized leather goods.
 Patrol officer badges were silver, while those for sergeants and above were gold.
 The uniform for all ranks was navy blue.
 When in dress uniform officers wore a peaked cap adorned with a cap badge.

+Fallen officers

+Throughout the history of the Indianapolis Police Department, 60 officers have died in the line of duty.